rnambilakshmi/HumanChain/README.md

 ## Features

+### User Profile
+Once a user registers (or logs in), the profile page shows all his personal details along with the details of all the requests made by him or her & the also all the requests for which he or she has offered to volunteer.

 ### Need Assistance?
 Enter personal details along with some details of the requirement.
 Assistance is offered under three categories,
 1. Medicines [After uploading prescription to IPFS]